Feb 5th, 2020

 • Do not over-promise.
 Make realistic, obtainable goals for the business and the employees.
 Over-promising can break trust.

 • See their future; are they leaders?
 Can you assist them along that path?

 4. Unite them.

-• Commonality of purpose, understanding the purpose, and working towards that purpose will typically unite employees.
+• Commonality of purpose, understanding that purpose, and working towards that purpose will typically unite employees.
 Lead by example.

 • Be approachable so that employees know they can discuss positive and negative issues without fear of reprisal.

 Operating a business is more than unlocking a door and waiting for the sales to grow.
-Investment is needed: not only in the physical wares of the business, but in the people, you will have working for and with you.
+Investment is needed: not only in the physical wares of the business, but also in the people who you will have working for and with you.
 Remember, your employees are the face of the business.
 How they feel about the business will certainly impact whether the business will grow to success.